ashley3702/GitLab/answers.md

 git merge top_N
 ```

+Test branch is changed to reflect the changes made in process_movie_data.py in top_N branch, while top_N
+branch stays the same

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+Top_ten branch is changed so that the file quiz.md is renamed to answers.md from the test branch, while the
+test branch stays the same

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?